AquariaOSE/modframework-simple/README.txt

 and since the game initializes nodes in the order they appear in the map file, this is the easiest way to ensure that the framework is loaded early.

+If adding the node in the editor is easier for you, do that, and it might just end up working fine.
+But keep this in mind in case problems come up about script functions or constants not being present when they should be.

 Further Aquaria and modding resources are available at: